charlie11e/Evans-Data-Science-Portfolio/README.md

  <p></p>
  1. In class exercises that showcase the learning tools I utilized to improve my skills
  <p></p>
- 2. A basic streamlit app allowing for interactive analysis of a dataset on penguins.
+ 2. A basic streamlit app allowing for interactive analysis of a dataset on Palmer's penguins.
 </p>